oriazadok/access_control_system/README.md

 # Access Control System

 Access Control System is an ESP32-based project that provides RFID-based access management.
 It features Wi-Fi connectivity, Firebase integration for logging entries, and LCD display feedback.
+Additionally, a **Flutter mobile app** was developed to monitor RFID access logs **in real-time** from Firebase.

 ## 📚 Project Structure